ChunbiaoZhu/CAIP2017/README.md

 How to use:

+	1. Add test image to ./center_prior/Image/ , then run center_prior to get the center image in ./center_prior/center_results/.
-1.run OURS1.m show the first layer result.
+	2. Add depth to ./Depth/, then run OURS1.m show the first layer result in ./OURS1/.

-2.run OURS2.m show the second layer result.
+	3. Run OURS2.m, then get the second layer result in ./OURS2/.

-3.run OURS.m  show our final result.

-If you use our codes,please cite this paper!
+	4. Run OURS.m, then get our final result in ./OURS/.

+If you encounter an error, please restart MATLAB and re-run the code as described above.

 If you have any question,please email us!